Graham Hitch

-Graham Hitch is Emeritus Professor of Psychology at the University of York, best known for his work with Alan Baddeley in developing a Working Memory Model.
+Graham James Hitch is an English psychologist.
+He is emeritus professor of psychology at the University of York, best known for his work with Alan Baddeley in developing a Working Memory Model.

 Education

 He gained a Bachelor of Arts degree in Physics from the University of Cambridge, before gaining a Master of Science degree in Experimental Psychology from the University of Sussex.
 He then returned to Cambridge to complete his PhD in 1972.

 Career and research

 He has worked as a research fellow at the University of Sussex (1971–1972) and the University of Stirling (1972–1974), and as a scientist on the Medical Research Council of the Applied Psychology Unit based in Cambridge (1974–1979).
 He has more recently been employed as a lecturer at the University of Manchester (1979–1990), and as a professor at the University of Lancaster (1991–2000), before moving to the University of York in 2000.